A Wide-Angle Look at Video On Video Editor

 Identifying Your Goals

-Before diving in to Video On Video Editor, be sure to clarify your aims:
+Before getting hands-on to Video On Video Editor, be sure to clarify your intended outcomes:

 - Content Focus: Are you editing short clips?